sorbet/sorbet/website/docs/error-reference.md

 > This error is specific to Stripe's custom `--stripe-packages` mode.
 If you are
 > at Stripe, please see [go/modularity](http://go/modularity) for more.

-The `--stripe-packages` mdoe allows packages to explicitly enumerate which other packages are allowed to import them by using the `visible_to` directive.
-If a package uses one or more `visible_to` lines, and is imported by a package _not_ referenced by a `visible_to` line, then Sorbet will raise an error pointing to that import.
+The `--stripe-packages` mode allows packages to explicitly enumerate which other packages are allowed to import them by using the `visible_to` directive.
+If a package uses one or more `visible_to` lines, and is imported by a package _not_ referenced by a `visible_to` line, then Sorbet will report an error pointing to that import.

 Often, if you're running across this error, it means that you're trying to rely